discoverygarden/islandora_spreadsheet_ingest/README.md

 * Unchecking "Ingest immediately" and performing the processing step under safer conditions, such as directly against the server using the `drush islandora-batch-process` command
+* Temporarily turning off Drupal cron if derivative generation is not being deferred, as some processes (such as Islandora IP Embargo's embargo-lifting job) override the global batch in a way that would interrupt progress between sets of batch derivative operations.

 ## Troubleshooting/Issues